Technology Office Staff

 Mr. Christopher Hamady graduated in 1992 from the Dana School of Music at Youngstown State University with a BA in voice.
 He then completed a masters degree in music composition and a second masters in choral conducting in 1997 from Bowling Green State University and was awarded the BGSU James Paul Kennedy award for outstanding graduate student in music in that same year.

-During his graduate work at BGSU as well as after, Mr. Hamady immersed himself in computers and technology, ultimately pursuing a PhD from the University of Toledo in Curriculum and Instruction: Educational Technology.
-He is currently ABD in his doctoral program.
+During his graduate work at BGSU as well as after, Mr. Hamady immersed himself in computers and technology, ultimately completing a Ph.D. from the University of Toledo in Curriculum and Instruction: Educational Technology.

 In 2007, Mr. Hamady received an Apple Distinguished Educator award for innovative uses of technology in the classroom.
 Mr. Hamady became the director of technology for Anthony Wayne Local Schools in the summer of 2012.